A Brighter Future: Solar for Schools

 What Are the Financing Options for Solar Projects?

-Schools essentially have two possibilities for paying for their solar systems, direct or third-party ownership.
-Direct ownership makes sense if the school is able to raise the capital to pay for the system.
+Schools essentially have two possibilities for paying for their solar systems: direct or third-party ownership.
+Direct ownership makes sense if the school can raise the capital to pay for the system.
 Third-party ownership involves a developer or group of investors who own the system and sell the power generated to the school for a set period of time, typically 15-25 years.
 Performance Services supports both options.

-In many states, there are numerous options for solar that do not require up-front capital.
+In many states, numerous solar options do not require up-front capital.
 These include bonds, financial loans, equipment leasing, or third-party financing.
 Including solar in a guaranteed energy savings contract is also an option.

 Solar projects for schools call to action graphic to get started today

-A public owner’s desire to implement sustainable and “green” practices can serve as a catalyst to pursue renewable energy sources such as a solar power initiative.
-With solar systems, students are able to see first-hand how sunlight is converted into electricity.
-And students can play a powerful role in a school’s sustainable projects.
+A public owner’s desire to implement sustainable and “green” practices can serve as a catalyst to pursue renewable energy sources, such as a solar power initiative.
+With school solar systems, students are able to see firsthand how sunlight is converted into electricity.
+Students can play a powerful role in a school’s sustainable projects.

-For years utility bills have been an inevitable expense.
-Solar power is now a viable renewable option to reduce electricity costs and put educational facilities back in control of their utility bills.
-These benefits can be even greater when combined with a guaranteed energy savings project that tracks, measures, and guarantees building energy savings performance.
-Understanding the production and consumption of a facility’s energy usage will help maximize solar power’s energy savings and help K-12 schools and higher education truly shine.
+Yes!
+For years, utility bills have been an inevitable expense.
+Solar power for schools is now a viable renewable option for reducing electricity costs and putting educational facilities back in control of their utility bills.
+These benefits can be even greater when combined with a guaranteed energy savings project that tracks, measures, and ensures the performance of energy savings.

 Are you ready to contribute to a sustainable future with solar power?
 Contact us today, and our solar team will work with you to design, right-size, and install solar to offset your electricity consumption.